GitWizzz/school_api/README.md

    * Install the necessary modules by running

          npm install

 3. Set Up MongoDB:
    * Install MongoDB on your device if not already installed.
    * Paste your MongoDB URL into the .env file:

          MONGO_URL=your_mongodb_connection_string

 4. Running the Application:
    * Start the application by running:

+         npm start

+   * The API will run on http://localhost:3000/.

+4. Running the Application:
+  * Start the application by running: